KailynnCo/AWS-Guard-Duty/README.md

 # 2. AWS CloudTrail: Creating Trail (In Progres)

+Created trails for various types of events using AWS CloudTrail and deliver log files to an S3 Bucket.

 > Backround/definitions: CloudTrail tracks/records activity in an AWS Account.
 This can help aide risk auditing, governance and compliance within AWS accounts.
 There are three types of events that can be logged in CloudTrail: management events, data events, and CloudTrail Insights events.
 >* Management events - Configuring security, Registering devices , Configuring rules, Setting up logging
-> Data events
-> CloudTrail Insights events
-> Create trails for various types of events using AWS CloudTrail and deliver log files to an S3 Bucket.
+>* Data events - Data events provide information about the resource operations performed on or in a resource.
+>* CloudTrail Insights events - CloudTrail Insights events capture unusual API call rate or error rate activity in your AWS account by analyzing CloudTrail management activity.
+For example, associated API, error code, incident time, and statistics, that help you understand and act on unusual activity

 # 3. AWS CloudTrail: Athena and CloudWatch Alerts